 Social workers help individuals and families during times of difficulty and may also be able to help you with some of the emotional and practical issues facing you after your operation.
 They can organise any extra support you may need, such as help with shopping, and give you advice on topics such as benefits, housing and employment.
-You can find the contact number for your local social services department in the phone book or online.
+Contact your local council's social services department.